ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/teaser.md

-We're looking for an iOS Instructor to develop and teach the iOS curriculum.
+We're looking for an iOS Instructor & Curriculum Engineer to develop and teach the iOS curriculum for our Product Academy.